lemlac/mulem/docs/reference.md

 str1 = "This" " string"
 str2 = " is broken"
 str3 = str1 ++ str2 ++ " into multiple parts."
+print(str3)
-print(str3)         -- "This string is broken up into multiple parts."
+-- Prints "This string is broken up into multiple parts."
 ```

 #### Arrays